cncf/communitygroups/README.md

 **Please note that bidirectional sync is only available to the groups that have already joined the [CNCF Meetup Pro network](https://www.meetup.com/pro/cncf) before July 1st, 2020!**

+**Important!
+To have the bidirectional sync with Meetup.com working properly, please make sure that the "CNCF Meetup Account" is added to your group as a co-organizer!
+If this is not done, Bevy won't be able to create events on Meetup!**

 ### FAQ

 #### What is the status of the Cloud Native Meetups?